Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Trial Run of Code.

-Let us try a few examples so that you will know how the function parameter values are correctly inputted into the function.
-Try the following sample runs, by typing them directly in the VBA Debug Window.
+Let’s go through a few examples to understand how to correctly pass parameter values to the FormatTime() function.
+You can try the following sample runs by typing them directly into the VBA Immediate (Debug) Window.

-The FormatTime() function accepts Date &Time or Time input parameter values to the function, The second parameter is optional.
-The following conditions apply when parameter values are passed to the function:
+The FormatTime() function accepts either a Date & Time value or a Time value as its primary parameter.
+The second parameter is optional.
+The following rules apply when parameter values are passed to the function:

 1. When both parameters are entered both should be either Date/Time Values or both Time Values only.
 The difference in time will be calculated by subtracting the first parameter value from the second parameter.